miku/zek/README.md

   -e    add comments with example
   -max-examples int
         limit number of examples (default 10)
+  -n string
-  -p    write out an example program
+        use a different name for the top-level struct -p    write out an example program
   -s    strict parsing and writing
   -t string
-        emit struct for tag matching this name
+        emit struct for tag matching this name -version
+        show version
   -x int
         max chars for example (default 25)
 ```